Reference Knowledgeable Network for Machine Reading Comprehension: Analysis

+The robustness may benefit from the integration with Passage Vector $PV$, which can be seen as a protective measure to the low-quality \textit{Reference Span}.
+Besides, knowledge quadruple injection at the second stage does not have a strict requirement on the accuracy of \textit{Reference Span}, since the \textit{Reference Span} only serves as a guild for the contribution proportion of knowledge quadruples.
+One rough or even inaccurate range with less computation cost for \textit{Reference Span} can still work well for the overall performance of \textit{RekNet}.

-Retaining all setting the same, we did a pair of comparative experiments about \textit{RekNet} with multiple/single \textit{Reference Span(s)} on DREAM.
-The results are shown in Table \ref{multiple_result}.
-We find the performance of \textit{RekNet} gets a slight negative impact when it extracts multiple \textit{Reference Spans}.
-The possible reasons may be:
+ii) \textbf{Quantity of \textit{Reference Span}.} We find the performance of \textit{RekNet} gets a slight negative impact when it extracts multiple \textit{Reference Spans}.
+The possible reasons may be, with multiple \textit{Reference Spans}, model will distract attention to more irrelevant \textit{Reference Spans}.
+Furthermore, more knowledge quadruples with weak correlation (in weak-relevant \textit{Reference Spans}) will be quoted into \textit{RekNet}, leading to further negative impact.

-i) The need of multi-hop inference in these MRC benchmarks is limited, and a large proportion of questions can be answered by several adjacent phrases, as we show in preliminary experiments.

-ii) Weak-relevant \textit{Reference Spans} may reduce the proportion of critical information in the whole \textit{Reference Span}.

-iii) Some knowledge quadruples with weak correlation (in weak-relevant \textit{Reference Spans}) will be quoted into \textit{RekNet}, thus some knowledge quadruples with strong correlation may be replaced by potential knowledge noise.
+iii) \textbf{Integration Method of \textit{Reference Span}.} With above simplified integration method, though the overall performance of \emph{RekNet} drops slightly ($0.38\%$ on $base$ size on average), the training time of \emph{RekNet} reduces to $147/1,542$ seconds on $base$ and $xxlarge$ size for $1,000$ training steps, with $15.7\%$ additional cost on average.
+Thus, we recommend \textit{RekNet} with this simplified integration method to the researchers who pursue higher training or inference speed.